Michela Magas - Prototyping Policy

 Dubber What does that mean for the MTF community, more broadly?

 Michela Much greater respect for their knowledge and their contribution.
-Bearing in mind that the Music Tech Fest community also includes policymakers, project officers from the European Commission, it just so happens, and then tremendous researchers and industry.
-But let’s just say for the PhDs, Postgrads, entrepreneurs, and innovators, who are really at the cutting edge and operating plus emerging markets.
-They’re not just playing, they are people who have really valuable knowledge.
+Bearing in mind that the Music Tech Fest community includes alsopolicymakers, project officers from the European Commission, it just so happens, and then tremendous researchers and industry.
+But let’s just say for the PhDs, Postgrads, entrepreneurs, and innovators, who are really at the cutting edge and operating close to emerging markets, they’re not just playing, they are people who have really valuable knowledge.
 They are really intelligent, and they know how to apply it.

 The important thing then is that if there is a funding mechanism or a system in place they can engage those communities in a meaningful way, together with all of these incredible industry capabilities that we do have.
 We can join the dots between the results and research through technology transfer, the products from industry that can be deployed through either data or capabilities in a controlled way.
 Let these people who are incredibly good at joining the dots, with a new perspective, with knowledge of emerging markets, and let them run with it.